Hand rubbing

-Hand rubbing is a gesture that conveys in many cultures either that one has a feeling of excited expectation, or that one is simply cold.
+Hand rubbing is a gesture that conveys in many cultures either that one is feeling excitement, or that a person is feeling cold.
 In Ekman and Friesen's 1969 classification system for gestures, hand-rubbing as an indication of coldness is an emblem intentional gesture that could equally well be verbalized.
+As stated by Hidden Significance, rubbing our hands together defines a physical action that doesn't show much importance, but in various cultures and spiritual methods, this little gesture can hold an in-depth symbolism.

 Cultural differences

 The gesture is widespread around the globe, although it is possibly more common in cultures of countries with colder climates than those with hotter climates.
 In South America, the gesture is used to imply that two women are lesbians.

 Hand rubbing involves rubbing the palms of one's hands together.
 As a gesture of expectation, the rate at which one rubs the palms together is significant.
 A fast pace indicates expectation of something good for oneself.
 But a slow pace indicates expectation of something bad for someone else.
 Context also affects the meaning of the gesture.
 In context, the meaning can vary from an indicator of internal (anticipatory) tension to meaning "Oh good!".

-In drama, rubbing hands can signify various things, such as a miser rubbing his palms together over money, Lady Macbeth washing the blood off her hands, a villain having just done a wicked deed, or a person simply anticipating a journey, a good meal, or meeting with a boyfriend/girlfriend.